 In addition to his roles as President Leica Microsystems, he serves as Danaher President Europe, a forum in which the various Danaher companies operating in Europe work together to drive growth.
 Besides his Danaher activities, he serves since 2017 as a board member for SPECTARIS- German High-Tech Industry Association.

-Prior to joining Danaher, Markus was responsible for global sales and service at CareStream leading a global team of over 2000 associates.
-Prior to that, Markus spent 21 years with Siemens Healthcare with half his tenure based in the United States and the other half based in Germany.
+Markus joined Danaher in 2011 as Vice President of Global Sales and Customer Support for Sciex.
+Prior to joining Danaher, Markus was responsible for global sales and service at CareStream, leading an international team of over 2000 associates.
+Before that, Markus spent 21 years with Siemens Healthcare, half his tenure based in the United States, and the other half based in Germany.
 While at Siemens, he held a variety of both technical and commercial roles with increasing responsibility.

 Markus holds a degree in Engineering in Electronics from HTBLA in Innsbruck, Austria.

 Melanie Hammerschmidt-Broman took over the CFO responsibility in summer 2015.
 Since the beginning of 2020, she also serves as the CFO of Danaher Europe.

 Melanie joined Leica Microsystems in April 2008 as Manager Consolidation & Controlling LMS & LBS before being promoted to Director Financial Planning and Analysis LMS in April 2012.
 During her three years in this role, Melanie was instrumental in setting up the Financial Planning & Analysis (FP&A) team and taking Finance Business Partnering at LMS to the next level.
 Before joining Leica, Melanie was Head of Finance at a coating materials manufacturer.
 Before that, she gained broad finance experience in banking and semiconductor manufacturing companies in Germany and the US.